-- 87% - I understand the work activities I’m asked to do and why I’m doing them
+- 87 per cent – I understand the work activities I’m asked to do and why I’m doing them.

-- 56% - I feel confident that my job provides me with the knowledge, skills, and expertise that could be used elsewhere – either in this or another organisation
+- 56 per cent – I feel confident that my job provides me with the knowledge, skills, and expertise that could be used elsewhere – either in this or another organisation.

-- 45% - With the help of my employer, I have acquired (or am acquiring) the knowledge, skills and expertise I need to thrive
+- 45 per cent – with the help of my employer, I have acquired (or am acquiring) the knowledge, skills and expertise I need to thrive.

-- 72% - When I am at work, I am focused on the activities I have to do and carry them out with enthusiasm and commitment
+- 72 per cent – when I am at work, I am focused on the activities I have to do and carry them out with enthusiasm and commitment.

-- 59% - Physically and psychologically, I have the capacity and the motivation to do my job to the best of my ability most of the time
+- 59 per cent – physically and psychologically, I have the capacity and the motivation to do my job to the best of my ability most of the time.

-- 49% - While my work activities may vary, I am kept informed about any changes to them in good time
+- 49 per cent – while my work activities may vary, I am kept informed about any changes to them in good time.

-- 54% - I feel that my work gives me purpose.
-In other words, I am able to see that the outcomes of my work make a positive difference, even if this happens indirectly
+- 54 per cent – I feel that my work gives me purpose.
+In other words, I am able to see that the outcomes of my work make a positive difference, even if this happens indirectly.

 Managers and leaders

-- 72% - Employees understand the way that their roles relate to the overall vision and mission of the organisation and feel that they’re making a positive contribution to it
+- 72 per cent – employees understand the way that their roles relate to the overall vision and mission of the organisation and feel that they’re making a positive contribution to it.

-- 52% - Employees have a clear or growing sense of identity and purpose
+- 52 per cent – employees have a clear or growing sense of identity and purpose.

 Our Thought Leadership Manager Dr Chris Davis gives his view on the results.